-Students registered for an M.Sc. will undertake a substantial project/dissertation.
+Students registered for an MSc will undertake a substantial project/dissertation.
 Wherever possible this will be an industrially sponsored project which will be designed to be of interest to the student as well as of intrinsic value to the sponsoring organisation.
 The project should be designed to require approximately 600 hours of application by the student.

 Full time students will undertake the bulk of the project from June to September on completion of the taught modules.
 Part-time students will normally undertake the project in their third year.
 The project will be supervised entirely by the institution with which the student has registered and students are strongly advised to make early contact with their academic supervisor to establish the appropriate timescales for undertaking their project.
 As a general guide, full-time students should establish the subject of their project after the first three months of study, and part-time students mid-way through the second year.
+Part time students can arrange company or university meetings with John Roberts to discuss and review their progress.